EMFlorance22/The_Music_Tank/README.md

 # The_Music_Tank

-# I and another UT Austin Nick Remelius created a completely interactive website that described everything you need to know about Texas music since the 1900s.
+# I and another UT Austin student Nick Remelius created a completely interactive website that described everything you need to know about Texas music since the 1900s.

 # The website implemented the following coding languages and technical implementations: